appheap/TASE/README.md

 <h1>Telegram audio search engine (TASE)</h1>
 <p>A lightning-fast audio full-text search engine on top of the Telegram messenger platform.</p>

-<p>This search engine allows users to quickly and easily find information that is of
+<p>It allows users to quickly and easily find information that is of
 genuine interest or value, without the need to wade through numerous irrelevant channels.
 It provides users with search results that lead to relevant information on high-quality audio files.</p>